butfirstchai.com

 Choose an airtight container to store the chocolate date balls.
 A plastic or glass jar with a tight-fitting lid works well.
 Make sure the container is clean and dry before using it.
 Store the container in a cool, dry place away from direct sunlight and heat sources.
 You don't have to refrigerate.

-To easily coat the date balls with cocoa powder or ground chocolate without handling it too much, add one in the the bowl and shake in circular motion aiming to coat.
-This method will guarnatee less product usage and even coating.
-Alternatively, you can add the powder to a cake baking pan and place all the date balls in it.
-Shake the pan on the counter until the date balls are evenly coated.
+To easily coat the date balls with cocoa powder or ground chocolate without handling it too much, add one to the bowl and shake in a circular motion, aiming to coat.
+This method will guarantee less product usage and even coating.

 Looking for other sweet snacks like this?
 Try these: